Wahoo (board game): How to play

-Object: To be the first player to move all of their own marbles out of the Starting Area, around the board, and into Home.
+Objective: To be the first player to move all of their own marbles out of the Starting Area, around the board, and into Home.

 Setting Up: Each player places his marbles in the starting area.
 After setting up, each player rolls the die.
 The highest number goes first, then play proceeds to the left.
 If two or more players roll the same number, they roll again to break the tie.

 Die: The die that is being used in the game must be a normal six-sided die that has pointed corners.
 The sides of the die must be about a centimeter long.

 Playing: To move a marble out of the Starting Area to the Starting Position, a player must roll a 1 or a 6.
 The Starting Position is the space just outside, and to the left of, the Home Area.
 After rolling a 1 or 6, a marble is placed on the Starting Position.
 If the player rolled a 6, they are allowed to roll again.

 There is no limit to how many extra turns are allowed in regard to this rule.
 As long as a 6 is rolled, the player is allowed an extra turn.
 A player may never land on or pass one of his own marbles.
 If the number rolled on a player's turn puts him on or ahead of his own marble, he must move the marble in front.